Pipistrel & Honeywell: A Memorandum of Understanding for the Future of Urban Mobility

 Developing any new mode of travel, however, comes with a variety of challenges — from those in terms of technical and regulatory aspects to those regarding safety and certification.

-In order to better address these, in late January this year Pipistrel signed a partnership with Honeywell, a multinational conglomerate and a Fortune 100 company with over 100 years of experience in aircraft technologies.
+In order to better address these, in late January 2019 Pipistrel signed a partnership with Honeywell, a multinational conglomerate and a Fortune 100 company with over 100 years of experience in aircraft technologies.
 Having covered a range of customers within its century of existence, including governments, corporations and private consumers, Honeywell’s expertise across several major industry areas make it an ideal partner for Pipistrel and the development of an entirely new mode of travel.

 “This is the beginning of a long-term relationship to collectively pursue the future of urban air mobility,” commented Ivo Boscarol, Pipstrel founder and president.
 “Honeywell’s expertise in integrated avionics and flight control systems, systems integration, certification and manufacturing, combined with our capabilities in designing and developing advanced light aircraft, makes us the perfect pairing to advance the urban air mobility market.”